Robbers with assault rifles hold up Frayser bank

-MEMPHIS, Tenn. – – Police have released surveillance video of a bank robber waving an assault rifle as he and another man hold up the First Horizon Bank on North Watkins.
+MEMPHIS, Tenn.
+(WREG) — Police have released surveillance video of a bank robber waving an assault rifle as he and another man hold up the First Horizon Bank on North Watkins.

 Memphis police said both men were armed with assault rifles when they entered the Frayser bank Thursday morning.